microsoft/sqlworkshops-azuresqlworkshop/azuresqlworkshop/04-Performance.md

     Query Store provides reports and catalog views that show an aggregation of the top waits for query plan execution.
 It is important to know that a wait of **CPU** is equivalent to a *running* problem.

-> [!TIP]
-> Extended Events can be used for any running or waiting scenarios but requires you to setup an extended events session to trace queries and can be considered a *heavier* method to debug a performance problem.
+> **TIP:** Extended Events can be used for any running or waiting scenarios but requires you to setup an extended events session to trace queries and can be considered a *heavier* method to debug a performance problem.

 ### Scenarios specific to Azure SQL